PatientZero-AU/pz-cheeseria-juniors-java/server/docs/Eclipse_Setup_Guide.md

 Next.

-You should now see the Gradle version and JDK on hte import preview.
+You should now see the Gradle version and JDK on the import preview.
 ![](2022-02-07-10-28-06.png)

 Finish.